riyaz-ahamed777/ShadowFox/README.md

 - *Advanced Level:* Real-world application development using networking, REST APIs, and microservices.

 Each task was completed according to the internship guidelines, and the code was written, tested, and documented independently.

+---

+## Advanced Task Completed: Real-time Chat Application

+### Project Overview

+This Java-based real-time chat application allows multiple clients to connect to a central server and communicate simultaneously.
+It is built using *Java Socket Programming* and *Multithreading*.

+### Key Features

+- Real-time message exchange
+- Multiple client support via threads
+- Username-based identification
+- Notifications for user join and exit events
+- Efficient client handling using a Set<ClientHandler>

+### Technologies Used

+- Java SE
+- Socket Programming
+- Multithreading
+- Command-Line Interface (CLI)

+### Key Learnings

+- Network programming using sockets
+- Handling concurrent client connections
+- Message broadcasting and synchronization
+- Clean code structure using separate classes for server, client, and handler

+---